- Exquisite designer jewelry

 That’s refreshing, and we highly appreciate the resources that Vrai has invested in promoting the ethically better diamond choice.

-The most important societal and environmental impact that Vrai, and their owner Diamond Foundry, can have is through their direct operations.
+The most important societal and environmental impact that Vrai, and its owner Diamond Foundry, can have is through their direct operations.
 And they are unquestionably at the forefront of that through their 100% sustainable diamond production.

-Next in our Vrai review, we’ll examine the actual diamonds that Vrai sells and Diamond Foundry produces.
+Next, in our Vrai review, we’ll examine the actual diamonds that Vrai sells and Diamond Foundry produces.
 We’ll start by assessing their diamond and jewelry inventory.

 Vrai lab-grown diamond inventory